datadryad/dryad-app/documentation/apis/dataset_metadata.md

   giving a `relationship` and identifier information.
 The allowed values for `relationship` are: `undefined`, `article`, `dataset`, `preprint`, `software`, `supplemental_information`
-- `funders` - Funding organizations and award numbers may be specified.
 - `methods` - Description of methods for collecting and processing the data.
 HTML markup is acceptable in this field.
 - `usageNotes` - Instructions for using the data.
 HTML markup is acceptable in this field.